 Total Programs: Pre-COVID Restrictions

-Program Programs, Programs, Total
+Program Categories Programs, Pre-COVID Restrictions 2 Programs, Pre-COVID Restrictions, Continuing 3 Total

-Categories Pre-COVID Pre-COVID

-Restrictions Restrictions,

-Continuing

-Health and 3 5 8
+Health and wellness 3 5 8

-wellness

 Food security 5 10 15

-Personal 0 3 3
+Personal development 0 3 3

-development

-Social 4 56 60
+Social recreation 4 56 60

-recreation

 Faith-based 5 4 9

 TOTAL 17 78 95

-Total Programs: Post-COVID Restrictions
+Total Programs Restrictions Total Programs: Post-COVID Restrictions

-Programs, Pre-COVID Restrictions, Continuing Programs, Post-COVID Restrictions Total
+Programs, Pre-COVID Restrictions, Continuing 3 Programs, Post-COVID Restrictions 4 Total

 5 5 10

 10 1 11

 3 16 19

 56 13 69

 4 2 6

 78 37 115

 There are currently 33 programs in operation across 28 buildings with the remainder of programs planned to be in operation by the end of September 2022.
-For a detailed summary of ongoing programming per building please refer to Attachment 1.
+For a summary of ongoing programming per building, please refer to Attachment 1.
+A more detailed view of specific programming including activity/name and day/time in buildings is being prepared as well.
 In addition to the ongoing programming above, we have also completed 64 one-time Use of Space agreements for tenant/community and agency-led events this year.